Researchers sought to determine whether the use of the meningococcal B vaccine in the UK infant immunization program upheld safety guidelines.

 Of the doses given, about 52% of yellow card reports were considered to be a cause for concern.
 There were no reports of bacterial infections.
 Of all the reports, 364 cases were cases of fever, with 58% of the fever cases being noted as serious.
 Usually, serious cases meant cases of high fever.

 Seizures accounted for 6% of the reports, with more seizures occurring in the following administered doses.
 Skin infections counted for 41% of the reports, with 120 considered serious.
 There were three cases of Kawasaki disease, but there is no clear evidence that Kawasaki disease is caused by vaccinations.
 Unexpectedly, they found cases of subcutaneous nodules that could last for months where the vaccine was administered in a little under half of the cases that had local reactions.
 These were not accompanied by other symptoms.
-Very little could be concluded from these nodules because of lack of sufficient information to explain it.
+Very little could be concluded from these nodules because of a lack of sufficient information to explain it.